'London Boy': The Taylor Swift guide to the UK capital

 This is a bad idea.

-Even if you're not a global megastar, locals know it's a tourist trap thronged with backpack-wearing teens from across the globe -- although some of the street food is pretty good.
+Even if you're not a global megastar avoiding being mobbed, it's still a tourist trap thronged with backpack-wearing teens from across the globe -- although some of the street food is pretty good.

 To escape the crowds on land, take one of the regular boat tours along Regent's Canal from Camden to Little Venice, taking in sights including London Zoo.
 Jason's Trip and London Waterbus Company are two of the main operators.